hat-open/hat-syslog/README.rst

 Windows
 '''''''

-Windows distribution, with embedded python, is available at `GutHub releases`_.
+Windows distribution, with embedded python, is available at `GitHub releases`_.

 Python wheel